lilingxi01/lilingxi01/README.md

 > **PRONOUNS:** He / Him <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="22">

 🎓 - I am currently a Computer Science master student at UMass Amherst.
-Expected to graduate in May 2024 and planning to be a PhD student in Computer Science.
+Expected to graduate in May 2024 and planning to be a PhD student in Computer Science. **Open to any offer.**

 🔬 - I am actively doing research in Natural Language Processing (NLP) field with a group of passionate people at UMass BioNLP group.